-This taught Masters programmes is designed to extend and enhance allied health professionals clinical and academic capability by providing core and elective modules that are relevant to their practice.
-The programme can be taken part-time or full-time.
+This taught Masters course is designed to extend and enhance allied health professionals clinical and academic capability by providing core and elective modules that are relevant to their practice.
+The course can be taken part-time or full-time.
 The various modules are delivered using a mix of classroom based, distance learning supported by e-learning systems and individual tutorials and mentorship.

-From the MSc, graduate will be able to describe and appreciate the strengths and weaknesses of the current range of theroy and research in their clinical field.
+From the MSc, graduate will be able to describe and appreciate the strengths and weaknesses of the current range of theory and research in their clinical field.
 They will reflect critically on their own and others’ learning styles and practice.
-The end of the programme, graduates will have met the following programme learning outcomes: